wptrainingteam/backing-up-your-wordpress-site/README.md

 You will be better equipped to work through this lesson if you have experience in and familiarity with:

 *   SFTP hosting credentials: hostname, port, username, and password
-*   How to use an basic SFTP client, such as [Filezilla](http://codex.wordpress.org/Using_FileZilla) or Cyberduck
+*   How to use a basic SFTP client, such as [Filezilla](http://codex.wordpress.org/Using_FileZilla) or Cyberduck
 *   Access to your hosting panel's [PHPMyAdmin](http://codex.wordpress.org/phpMyAdmin) or database administration

 ## Assets